da Vinci® Robotic Surgery

 Once the robot is docked, the surgeon sits at a master console, which is in the same room as the patient.
 An assistant surgeon remains at the bedside to change instruments and assist.

-At the console, the surgeon sees a magnified, three-dimensional view of the operating field and is able to direct the robot’s arm movements by placing his/her hands in the master control handles.
+At the console, the surgeon sees a magnified, 3D-view of the operating field and is able to direct the robot’s arm movements by placing his or her hands in the master control handles.
 The surgeon’s movements are scaled and translated to precise movements of the instruments at the bedside.
 The surgeon’s hand tremor is also filtered and removed.

 The robotic arms and specialized endowrist instruments combine to allow the instruments to move similar to that of a human wrist.
-The system allows seven degrees of freedom, or axes of movement.
+The system allows 7 degrees of freedom, or axes of movement.

 Once the procedure is complete, the patient side cart is unhooked, or undocked, from the patient.
 All of the instruments and cannulas are removed, and the small incisions are closed.